jgodeyne/invoice/README.md

 ## deploy.sh
 - Usage: `./deploy.sh` (performs a real deploy by default).
 Use `--dry-run` to test without changing remote files.
 - Details: host `jego-nas`, path `/docker/invoice/www`.
 The script excludes `.git`, `node_modules` and `.env` by default and will attempt `sudo chown -R 33:33` (www-data) on the remote.
+ - Usage: `./deploy.sh` (performs a real deploy by default).
+Use `--dry-run` to test without changing remote files.
+ - Details: host `jego-nas`, path `/docker/invoice/www`.
+The script excludes `.git`, `node_modules` and `.env` by default.
+The script does not modify file ownership on the remote; run the manual ownership/permission commands below if needed.

 ### Encrypted SSH password (optional)
 - You can store an SSH password encrypted in `ssh_password.gpg` and `deploy.sh` will use it automatically if present.